pchapman-uat/Foobar-Controler-Mobile/README.md

 ### VSCode Extensions

-This is a list of all VSCode extensions that where used for this project.
+This is a list of all VSCode extensions that were used for this project.

 - [ADB QR (Aakash P)](https://marketplace.visualstudio.com/items?itemName=AakashP.adb-qr) [AakashP.adb-qr]
 - [Error Lense (Alexander)](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) [usernamehw.errorlens]